 Supported by Smart Energy GB

 Putting digital at the heart of a low carbon energy revolution is our first Vision10 investigation.
-It will bring together commentators, key influencers and decision makers to give their views and hear evidence on what a digital low carbon industrial strategy could look like.
+It brought together commentators, key influencers and decision makers to give their views and hear evidence on what a digital low carbon industrial strategy could look like.

 Dr Alan Whitehead MP, Shadow Energy Minister

 David Richardson, Innovation Lead, Energy Systems, Innovate UK

 Claire Maugham, Director of Policy, Smart Energy GB

 Siemens, BEAMA, Green Alliance, IPPR